jolivain/trusted-firmware-a/docs/design_documents/rss.rst

 - ``SW type``: Optional.
 Short text description (e.g.: BL1, BL2, BL31, etc.)

 ..
 Note::
-    Signer-id and version info is not implemented in TF-A yet.
+    version info is not implemented in TF-A yet.

 The caller must specify in which measurement slot to extend a certain measurement and metadata.
 A measurement slot can be extended by multiple